rmusser01/Infosec_Reference/Draft/Web & Browsers.md

 [Pen Testing MongoDB](http://www.irongeek.com/i.php?page=videos/derbycon4/t408-making-mongo-cry-attacking-nosql-for-pen-testers-russell-butturini)

 [Laduanum](http://laudanum.sourceforge.net/)
-* ìLaudanum is a collection of injectable files, designed to be used in a pentest when SQL injection flaws are found and are in multiple languages for different environments.They provide functionality such as shell, DNS query, LDAP retrieval and others.î
+* ‚ÄúLaudanum is a collection of injectable files, designed to be used in a pentest when SQL injection flaws are found and are in multiple languages for different environments.They provide functionality such as shell, DNS query, LDAP retrieval and others.‚Äù

 [Making Mongo Cry Attacking NoSQL for Pen Testers Russell Butturini](https://www.youtube.com/watch?v=NgsesuLpyOg)